pivotal/docs-tap/multicluster/installing-multicluster.hbs.md

 1. After installing the Build and Run clusters, create the `Service Accounts` that Tanzu Application Platform GUI uses to read objects from the clusters.
 2. Follow the steps in [Viewing resources on multiple clusters in Tanzu Application Platform GUI](../tap-gui/cluster-view-setup.md) to add a remote cluster.
 These steps create the necessary RBAC elements allowing you to pull the URL and token from the Build and Run clusters that allows them come back and add to the View cluster's values file.
 You must add both the Build and Run clusters to the View cluster for all plug-ins to function as expected.

+## <a id='install-iterate'></a> Install Iterate clusters

+To install the Iterate profile cluster:

+-  Follow the steps for installing the Full profile in [Installing the Tanzu Application Platform package and profiles](../install.md).
+Alternatively, you can use a reduced values file for the Iterate profile, as shown in [Iterate profile](reference/tap-values-iterate-sample.md).

 ## Next steps

-After setting up the 3 profiles, you're ready to run a workload by using the supply chain.
+After setting up the four profiles, you're ready to run a workload by using the supply chain.
 See [Getting started with multicluster Tanzu Application Platform](getting-started.md).